 First, we examine the features of the allegedly infringing product to determine whether the product infringes our patent.
-Normally, we analyse each claim of our patented invention into “claimed elements” and then determine whether all the features of the allegedly infringing product are included in the claimed elements of our patent.
+Normally, we analyse each claim of our patented invention into “claimed elements” and then determine whether the claimed elements of our patent include all the features of the allegedly infringing product.

 We prepare a “claim chart” to conduct a speedy and accurate comparison between the claimed elements and the features of the allegedly infringing product.

-Procedures after determining that our patent has been infringed
+Procedures after determining that a patent was infringed

-Considering the actual situation, and in order to promote our client’s best interests, we consider options including (a) requesting the infringer to cease from manufacturing and/or selling the product; (b) licensing the infringer to practise the patent so that the patent owner can receive licence fees for the product that will be manufactured and sold in the future without requiring the infringer to stop manufacturing and/or selling the product; or (c) seeking damages from the infringer for its manufacturing and/or selling the product in the past.
-If it is evident that the infringement was intentional, we might seek criminal charges against the infringer.
+Considering the actual situation, and to promote our client’s best interests, we consider options including (a) requesting the infringer to cease from manufacturing or selling the product or both; (b) licensing the infringer to practise the patent so that the patent owner can receive licence fees for the product that will be manufactured and sold in the future without requiring the infringer to stop manufacturing or selling the product or both; or (c) seeking damages from the infringer for its manufacture or sale of the product or both in the past.
+If it is evident that infringement was intentional, we might seek criminal charges against the infringer.

-Also, if the allegedly infringing product is manufactured in a foreign country and has been imported into Japan, it is possible to file with the Japan Customs Office a request to apply the Japan Customs Law and suspend customs clearance of the infringing product.
-The patent owner can submit to the Customs Office requests to suspend customs clearance of the infringing goods and to conduct certification procedures to determine whether the goods are infringing.
+Also, if the allegedly infringing product is manufactured in another country and imported into Japan, the patent owner can submit to the Japan Customs Office requests to suspend customs clearance of the infringing goods and to conduct certification procedures to determine whether the goods are infringing.

 Cease-and-desist letter and lawsuit

-After conducting the above two steps we will send to the infringer a cease-and-desist letter informing them that the product infringes our client’s patent and specifying what our client wants from the infringer, as a basis for negotiating with the infringer as much as possible to reach an agreement with the infringer (a settlement regarding damages, a licence agreement, etc).
-If the infringer does not respond sincerely, we will recommend that our client file a lawsuit against the infringer.
+After the previous steps we will send the infringer a cease-and-desist letter informing them that the product infringes our client’s patent and specifying what our client wants from the infringer, as a basis for negotiating with the infringer as much as possible to reach a settlement regarding damages, a licence agreement, etc.

 How do you register or secure trademark rights, and what protection do they grant?

-Applications to register trademarks must be submitted to the JPO.
-Under the Madrid Protocol, foreign applicants specify Japan in the international application.
-If the application is then rejected by the JPO, a Japanese patent attorney must reply to the office action.
-Before submitting either a direct Japanese application or a Madrid Protocol international application, a trademark search is essential.
-The JPO’s trademark database is very useful in that regard.
+You must submit applications to register trademarks to the JPO.
+Under the Madrid Protocol, international applicants specify Japan in the international application.
+If the JPO rejects the application, a Japanese patent attorney must reply to the office action.

 What are the costs of registering and defending a trademark?

-There is no official fee for conducting a trademark search; the agent’s fee depends on the number of classes applied for, among other factors.
-The basic costs of defending a trademark vary primarily according to the attorney time necessary, which depends on factors such as the number of classes and the number and type of legal issues raised.
+There is no official fee to conduct a trademark search; the agent’s fee depends on the number of classes applied for, among other factors.
+Basic costs to defend a trademark vary primarily according to the attorney time necessary, which depends on factors such as number of classes and number and type of legal issues raised.

 What are the most common mistakes trademark owners make?

 After registration, some trademark owners don’t use their trademarks or don’t use them correctly, eg, by not collecting evidence of use.
-Japan’s Trademark Law allows a trademark to be cancelled if it is not used for three years.
+Japan’s Trademark Law allows the JPO to cancel a trademark if it is not used for three years.
 Also, if a trademark owner’s business is expanding, it might forget to file new applications to register the same trademark in new classes of goods or services.

 What are the key challenges for copyright owners in your jurisdiction?

-Japan’s copyright registration system is weak with respect to maintaining evidence.
-Therefore, although under the Berne Convention it is not necessary to file and register copyright, when copyright registration is sought we also submit the material to Japan’s Cultural Affairs Agency.
-We also make an abstract for the copyright, and/or attach photos and/or digital software code data as appropriate.
+Japan’s copyright registration system is weak regarding maintaining evidence.
+Therefore, when we seek copyright registration, we also submit the material to Japan’s Agency for Cultural Affairs.
+We also make an abstract for the copyright, or attach photos or digital software code data as appropriate.

 How should people ensure they are protected against copyright infringement?